Student Health & Wellness Center

 The Student Health and Wellness Center provides high quality, confidential health care to eligible students of the Homewood and Peabody campus communities.

-Our health care staff consists of board-certified physicians, nationally certified nurse practitioners, a licensed dietitian, registered nurses, medical assistants, and a women’s health nurse practitioner.
+Our health care staff consists of board-certified physicians, nationally certified nurse practitioners, registered nurses, and medical assistants.

 Services offered include: